Table of contents

 User facing services

-If it is not possible to use GOV.UK Verify, follow the advice presented here to support citizen passwords.
+Follow the advice presented here to support citizen passwords.
 Pay extra attention to the following points:

 For more information, refer to the Multi-user accounts and Public-Facing Service Accounts Guide.